-On behalf of the Federal AIDS Policy Partnership's (FAPP) Research Working Group, we thank Chairwoman DeLauro, Ranking Member Cole and members of the Committee, for the opportunity to submit testimony to the LHHS Subcommittee on Fiscal Year 2020 (FY 2020) Appropriations for the National Institutes of Health (NIH) in regards to protecting, strengthening, and expanding our nation's HIV/AIDS research agenda.
-The FAPP Research Work Group urges the subcommittee to recommend a FY 2020 budget request level of at least \$41.6 billion for the NIH, and ask that at least \$3.450 billion be allocated for HIV research at the NIH in FY 2020.
+On behalf of the Federal AIDS Policy Partnership's Research Working Group, we thank Chairman Senator Graham, Ranking Member Senator Leahy and members of the Committee, for the opportunity to submit testimony to the Senate LHHS Subcommittee on Fiscal Year 2020 (FY 2020) Appropriations for the National Institutes of Health (NIH) in regards to protecting, strengthening, and expanding our nation's HIV/AIDS research agenda.
+The Research Work Group (RWG) of the Federal AIDS Policy Partnership (FAPP) is a coalition of more than 60 national and local HIV/AIDS research advocates, patient, clinicians and scientists from across the country.
+Our goal is to advance and support U.S. leadership to accelerate progress in the field of HIV/AIDS research.
+The FAPP RWG urges the subcommittee to build on the momentum of the House LHHS subcommittee request of \$149 million increase for HIV research by recommending a FY 2020 budget request level of at least \$41.6 billion for the NIH, and ask that at least \$3.450 billion be allocated for HIV research at the NIH in FY 2020.